 Ready to start searching for your new best friend right away?
-Take a look at our Facebook shelter page to get a quick overall look, or go to our Pet Harbor search tool and narrow it down to just who you have in mind.
+Take a look at our Facebook shelter page to get a quick overall look at our dog friends, catch our kitties here or go to our Pet Harbor search tool and narrow it down to just who you have in mind.
 At the Pet Harbor website, enter the ZIP 77504 and when you click on the arrow, the Pasadena Shelter appears in an alphabetical list.
 Check the Pasadena Shelter box, choose Use This Shelter List and from there you can pick out the gender, breed, age and other traits to search.

 Not quite ready to adopt but you'd like to help our animal guests anyway?
 Take a look at our Shelter Needs list to find many items that you may donate that will help keep our animal friends happy and healthy while they wait for their forever homes.